 - Food Labeling -- see more articles

-- Food Labels Tell the Story!
+- From the Label to the Table!
 (National Institute of Environmental Health Sciences)

-- Using the Nutrition Facts Label: A How-To Guide for Older Adults (Food and Drug Administration) Also in Spanish
+- Nutrition Facts -- Read the Label: Tips for Parents (Food and Drug Administration) - PDF Also in Spanish

 - Understanding Food Labels (Department of Health and Human Services, Office on Women's Health)